University Policies and Procedures

 Administrative Steps for filing a Complaint Regarding a Student or Student Organization

 Marshall University expects all members of its community to act in respectful and responsible ways toward one another.
 Marshall University is committed to providing programs, activities and an educational environment free from discrimination and harassment of any kind.
-To file a general complaint against a student or student organization complete the General Complaint Form (https://marshall-advocate.symplicity.com/public_report/) or contact the Office of Student Conduct, 2W29 Memorial Student Center, or call 304-696-2495.
+To file a general complaint against a student or student organization complete the General Complaint Form (https://marshall-advocate.symplicity.com/public_report/) or contact the Office of Student Advocacy and Accountability, 2W29 Memorial Student Center, or call 304-696-2495.

 Sexual Misconduct